saiskee/project-elena/README.md

 	- Walk
 - A colored route that shows you the parts of the route with steepest ascent _(colored in red)_

-Just input a start destination and end destination and generate your route with <b>your</b> preferences
+Just input a start destination and end destination and get your route with <b>your</b> preferences!

+## Implementation / Design Choices